 A unique project is our trilingual art and music classes in grades 6 and 7 and trilingual geography classes in grades 8 and 9.
 The children are taught in mixed groups with their French and English peers from the Lycée International Victor Hugo, each in the native language of the German, English and French teacher.

-Our school is characterised by a lively learning and a strong sense of togetherness.
+Our school is characterised by a lively learning environment and a strong sense of togetherness.
 Many clubs, projects, cultural events, trips, excursions or participation in competitions offer space to live out individual interests.

 We are a state-recognised German school abroad, financed by school fees and subsidies from the Federal Republic of Germany.
 The school is run by an association under French law, the Deutsche Schulverein Toulouse (DSVT).
 It is this association that makes a German school in Toulouse possible in the first place.

 In addition to the school administration, it is the school association that supports and accompanies the development of our school.
 It creates the framework conditions for the preservation and further development of the German School Toulouse.
-All members of the school association, mainly parents of students of the German School, are entitled to vote in the general meetings.
+All members of the school association, mainly parents of students of the German School, are entitled to vote in the general assemblies.
 They elect an honorary board of directors from among their members, which represents the association externally and internally.